-The hanky code (aka. “flagging”) was a way for queer men and BDSM fetishists of the ‘60s and ‘70s to covertly signal their sexual interests in an age when seeking and having gay sex could get you arrested, beaten up or fired (it can still get you fired in much of the United States, by the way).
+The hanky code (aka “flagging”) was a way for queer men and BDSM fetishists of the 1960s and ‘70s to covertly signal their sexual interests in an age when seeking and having queer sex could get you arrested, beaten up or fired.
+(It can still get you fired in much of the United States, by the way.)
 Though it has largely fallen out of use, several queer people are attempting to bring it back into fashion, and there are a few artists looking to create a new hanky code or re-fashion it in new and interesting ways.

 What is the original hanky code?

 Different colored handkerchiefs signified which sex acts you were looking for (i.e., red for fisting, yellow for water sports), and the pocket position (left or right) indicated whether you were a dominant/top (left pocket) or submissive/bottom (right pocket) for that given sex act.

 Here’s a pretty simple hanky code color chart: